bloodstiller/bloodstiller.com/content/Walkthroughs/Hospital-box.md

 #### Directory Busting HTTPS Using Feroxbuster: {#directory-busting-https-using-feroxbuster}

 -   `feroxbuster -u https://10.129.229.189 -k`
-    -   **Note**: If the domain uses self-signed certs we have to pass the `-k` flag as otherwise ferox will not run as it rejects self-signed certs.
+    -   +Note+: If the domain uses self-signed certs we have to pass the `-k` flag as otherwise ferox will not run as it rejects self-signed certs.
         -   {{< figure src="/ox-hugo/2024-09-30-081433_.png" >}}

             -   We can see that there is a `phpmyadmin` page running, which is a good target, however it's a 403 so we cannot get access to directly.
 However we may be able to gain access via the web-proxy that is running?